 What is a legal aid means test?

 In terms of actual financial eligibility for legal aid assistance, a means test or financial test must be satisfied.
-This can be quite complicated but in broad terms you must not have more than £2657 in gross income per month (however this levels varies if you have more children), you must not have more than £733 of disposable income per month and you must not have more than £8000 in capital, in order to be eligible.
+This can be quite complicated but in broad terms you must not have more than £2657 in gross income per month (however this levels varies if you have more children), you must not have more than £733 of disposable income per month and you must not have more than £8000 in capital (these figures were accurate when this document was published.
+You may wish to check the figures quoted as these figures are likely to change), in order to be eligible.
 The Legal Aid Agency take into consideration any income or capital belonging to both yourself and your current partner.
-If you or your partner are in receipt of either Income Support, Income Based Jobseekers Allowance, Income Related Employment and Support Allowance, Guarantee Credit or Universal credit and your savings are under the £8000 threshold, then you are in receipt of a passporting benefit that automatically entitles you to legal aid.
+If you or your partner are in receipt of either Income Support, Income Based Jobseekers Allowance, Income Related Employment and Support Allowance, Guarantee Credit or Universal credit and your savings are under the £8000 threshold, you will pass the income assessment part of the legal aid means test.
+Please note this on it’s own may not qualify you for legal aid.
 If you are not in receipt of one of these qualifying benefits, then your gross income including money received from earnings, rent from a lodger, any other regular payments etc. including tax and national insurance is assessed.
 There are also some welfare benefits that are classed as income such as Carers Allowance, Housing Benefit, Child Benefit, Tax Credits, Contribution Based Jobseekers Allowance, Incapacity Benefit and Direct Payments and therefore must be declared as income.

 In order to calculate your disposable income, the final figure of your gross income is taken into account and the essential deductions are taken from this figure.
 These deductions include any tax and national insurance that you pay, your rent or mortgage costs, childcare expenses if you are either in employment or full-time education, an employment allowance of £45 if you are an employee and an amount of £181.91 if you have a dependent partner living with you.
 For each dependent child in your care then an amount of £291.49 is also deducted, this includes those aged 19 years and under if they are in full time education.
 Once these deductions have been made from the figure obtained for your gross income, if you are left with an amount of between £315 and £733 per month, then you are likely to have to make a small contribution to your legal aid.
 If your monthly income is less than £315 then you will not have to make any contribution and any reasonable costs of your legal representation should be covered by legal aid.